On the evening of Thursday, April 26, a motorcycle collision with a car left three people injured—one critically—in Appleton, Wisconsin.

 Police have not released the names of the people involved in this incident.
 The accident remains under investigation.

-The law firm of Hupy and Abraham sends its wishes for a speedy and complete recovery to the three people injured in this unfortunate Wisconsin traffic accident.
+The Appleton personal injury lawyers of Hupy and Abraham sends its wishes for a speedy and complete recovery to the three people injured in this unfortunate Wisconsin traffic accident.
 We think it’s important to remind all Wisconsin riders that using an approved safety helmet is one of the most important things you can do to protect yourself from injury in the case of an accident.